Zaid-Mone/Rento/README.md

 # Rento
-# Car Rent website using ASP.NET 5
+# Car Rent website using ASP.NET CORE 5
 # note: take care that the packages that used version 5.0.17 may have issue if you use VS 2020. update the packages then run the code ..

 # Home Page